akash-wisekraft/poc-video-communication-service/README.md

 ### PROJECT NATURE:

-This is POC (Proof Of Concept) project for WISEKRAFT
+This is POC (Proof Of Concept) project for WISEKRAFT, which covers ~ 2% to 5% of Enterprise Product.